Mapping Moldable Development

 This Wardley Map provides an overview of the key elements of how Moldable Developmentsupports decision making at both technical and business level.

+Creating custom tools can only happen through specific coding.
 To make this economically viable, we need tools that can be quickly put together in context.
-A moldable development environment stands in contrast to the typical rigid ones in use today in that custom tools can be created quickly and during development.
+A moldable development environment stands in contrast to the institutionalized rigid ones in use today in that custom tools can be created quickly and during development.

 "Why do you call existing tools rigid?
 Don't they have plugin mechanisms?"